iver-wharf/rfcs/_published/0014-test-results-handling.md

 from the generated artifacts each time we want to display them or a summary.

-We also want to display more detailed test result summaries in wharf-web.
+In addition, we want to display the test result summary in the builds list.

-For this we will need to also store the messages that the tests produce.
+We also want the ability to display more detailed test results.
+For this, we will store the messages that the tests produce, as well their names.
 At the very least for failed tests.

 ## Motivation